 Dan Buchholz: 320-370-8147, Apollo High School, North Junior High, Technical High School, South Junior High

 South Junior High School - MND980990808

-Chemical Inventory is available in the Chemical Hygiene Plan located in the office of the Environmental Health & Safety Supervisor and with each Chemical Hygiene Officer.
+Chemical Inventory is available in the office of the Health & Safety Coordinator.

 Emergency Response Numbers: